2. Prepare your dev environment

 Get the dev tools you need

-You will use a terminal (also known as a command line interface) to run these commands and interact with your operating system.
-You can access the terminal through a local program for your operating system, such as Terminal (MacOS/Linux) or Command Prompt (Windows).
+You will use a terminal (also known as a command line interface) to run commands and interact with your operating system.
+You can access the terminal through a local program of your operating system, such as Terminal (MacOS/Linux) or Command Prompt (Windows).

 To check if you already have a compatible version of Node.js (v.16.0.0 or higher) installed:

 Launch your terminal and type the following command:

 If you do not have a compatible version of Node.js installed, follow these instructions to install Node.js via the terminal.

 In addition to a terminal, you will also need a code editor to write and edit your code.
 A code editor is a software application that allows you to write and edit code for various programming languages.